-Caring for your oil tank and keeping the furnace well maintained are both essential steps if your oil furnace is going to keep you and your family warm during those long winter nights.
+Caring for your oil tank and keeping the furnace well maintained are both essential steps if your oil heating system is going to keep you and your family warm during those long winter nights.
 Even with regular care, though, there are some common oil furnace problems that can occur, such as clogged filters, malfunctioning thermostats, and burner issues.
 It's important to address these problems with your oil heating system promptly to avoid more significant and costly repairs down the line.

 In some cases, there will be a straightforward solution, and a bit of oil furnace troubleshooting might be all that is needed.
 However, you shouldn’t attempt to fix something if you’re not confident doing so, can’t locate the obvious problem, or suspect their might be a more complex issue with your furnace.